DnsCyte Quick Deployment Guide

 Figure 2.
 DNS Forwarder Settings For Windows DNS Server

-filtering.
-Client traffic can be filtered regardless of the location of
+cloud for filtering.
+Client traffic can be filtered regardless of the location of the client.

 Figure 3.
 Getting Agent Installer